 Mottisfont estate walk

 Discover our beautiful and diverse estate on a varied walk through ancient woodlands, historic farmland and along the crystal-clear River Test.
 This walk takes in part of the Test Way and showcases some of the best of Hampshire countryside.
 The route is best walked anti-clockwise.
-Look out for the stone markers with the bear crest on them.
-Some of the markers have numbers which relate to point on this walking trail.
+Look out for the stone markers with the bear crest on them - some of these have numbers which relate to points on this walking trail.
 There may be livestock grazing at certain points on the route - please keep dogs on leads while walking through fields.

 Spearywell car park, grid ref: SU316275

 Starting from Spearywell carpark, take the gravel path to the left of the sign board.
 This part of the walk takes in much of the woodland.
 Follow the bear stone markers until you exit the woods and emerge by farmland.

 We acquired Mottisfont estate in 1957 from Mrs Maud Russell, which includes the mansion house, gardens, woodlands, rivers and farmlands - over 648 hectares (1645 acres).
 The land has been managed as a traditional working estate since 1500; now, the countryside team here at Mottisfont manage it carefully to maintain access, enhance wildlife habitats and preserve the landscape.

 We actively manage the woods for nature conservation.
 Much of our work has been to restore the historic rides within the woodland to a width that favours plants and insects.
 Wide rides allow plenty of light and sun into the woods and this offers the perfect habitat for butterflies such as silver-washed fritillary, white admiral and meadow brown.

 The three freshwater springs here feed into the surrounding ditch systems and the River Dun.
 The adjacent fields are managed as traditional hay and grazing meadows without intensive fertilisers, herbicides or pesticides.
 Such management will protect local habitats.
 Dragonflies, damselflies and water voles can be found here.